tom-smith-okta/okta-api-center/readme.md

 You may find it helpful to read the following overview before jumping in to the setup steps.

-## Overview of API access management
+## Overview of API access management & sample application

 An API access management workflow typically includes the following components:
 * An API